fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/reference-line-in-fusiontime.md

 }
 ```

-A chart with a dashed reference line looks like as shown below:
+A chart with a dashed reference line looks as shown below:

 {% embed_ftChart dashed-reference-line-in-a-chart %}

-Click [here](https://jsfiddle.net/fusioncharts/Lrtwzfy3/) to see a live chart with a dashed reference line.
+Click [here](https://jsfiddle.net/fusioncharts/2yhbj6fx/) to see a live chart with a dashed reference line.

 In the above example: